tongarclub/jongque/tasks/tasks-prd-online-queue-booking-system.md

 ## Recent Progress Summary

 ### ✅ Completed Tasks (Latest Updates)

+#### 👤 User Profile Management System (Task 2.4) - COMPLETED (2025-01-17)
+- **NEW:** ✅ Complete profile management interface with 4 comprehensive pages
+- **NEW:** ✅ Main profile page (/profile) with view/edit modes, avatar display, and real-time form validation
+- **NEW:** ✅ Account settings page (/profile/settings) with notification preferences and privacy controls
+- **NEW:** ✅ Security management page (/profile/security) with password change functionality for all user types
+- **NEW:** ✅ Booking history page (/profile/bookings) with search, filtering, and detailed booking information
+- **NEW:** ✅ Built 3 robust API endpoints (/api/user/profile, /api/user/security, /api/user/change-password)
+- **NEW:** ✅ AuthNavigation component with dropdown menu integration throughout the app
+- **NEW:** ✅ Smart password management for OAuth-only users (can set password for added security)
+- **NEW:** ✅ Advanced security features: account overview, authentication method detection, password strength validation
+- **NEW:** ✅ Beautiful responsive Thai interface with loading states, error handling, and success feedback
+- **NEW:** ✅ Comprehensive test suite (tests/profile-management.spec.ts) covering all functionality
+- **NEW:** ✅ Seamless authentication integration with auto-redirect to signin when not authenticated

 #### 📧 Email Verification & Password Reset System (Task 2.3) - COMPLETED (2025-01-17)
 - **NEW:** ✅ Complete email service infrastructure with nodemailer integration